Robert Plant

-In 2008, Rolling Stone editors ranked him number 15 on their list of the 100 best singers of all time.
-In 2011, Rolling Stone readers ranked Plant the greatest of all lead singers.
-In 2006, Hit Parader magazine named Plant the "Greatest Metal Vocalist of All Time".
-In 2009, Plant was voted "the greatest voice in rock" in a poll conducted by UK classic rock radio station Planet Rock.
+In 1995, Led Zeppelin were inducted into the Rock and Roll Hall of Fame.
+Rolling Stone ranked Plant as one of the 100 best singers of all time (2008); and he was the top pick for the greatest lead singer in a 2011 readers' poll.
+Hit Parader named Plant the "Greatest Metal Vocalist of All Time" (2006).
+Plant was named one of the 50 Great Voices by NPR.
+In 2009, Plant was voted "the greatest voice in rock" in a poll conducted by classic rock radio station Planet Rock.
+Billboard ranked him number four on their list of The 50 Greatest Rock Lead Singers of All Time (2023).

-Biography

 Early life and musical beginnings

-Robert Anthony Plant was born on 20 August 1948, in the Black Country town of West Bromwich, Staffordshire, England, to Robert C. Plant, a qualified civil engineer who worked in the Royal Air Force during the Second World War, and Annie Celia Plant (née Cain), a Romani woman.
+Robert Anthony Plant was born on 20 August 1948, in the Black Country town of West Bromwich, Staffordshire, England, to Robert C. Plant, a qualified civil engineer who served in the Royal Air Force during the Second World War, and Annie Celia Plant (née Cain), a Romani woman.
 He grew up in the Hayley Green area of Halesowen, Worcestershire.
 Plant gained an interest in singing and rock and roll music at an early age; in an interview with Andrew Denton on the Denton talk show in 1994, Plant stated his desire, as a ten-year-old, to be like Elvis Presley:When I was a kid I used to hide behind the curtains at home at Christmas and I used to try and be Elvis.
-There was a certain ambience between the curtains and the French windows, there was a certain sound there for a ten-year-old.
-That was all the ambience I got at ten years old ...
-And I always wanted to be ... a bit similar to thatHe left King Edward VI Grammar School for Boys in Stourbridge in his mid-teens and developed a strong passion for the blues, mainly through his admiration for Willie Dixon, Robert Johnson and early renditions of songs in this genre.
+There was a certain ambience between the curtains and the French windows, there was a certain sound there for a ten-year-old. which was all the ambience I got at ten years old ...
+And I always wanted to be ... a bit similar to that.Plant left King Edward VI Grammar School for Boys in Stourbridge in his mid-teens and developed a strong passion for the blues, mainly through his admiration for Willie Dixon, Robert Johnson and early renditions of songs in this genre.

-He abandoned training as a chartered accountant after only two weeks to attend college in an effort to gain more GCE passes and to become part of the English Midlands blues scene.
-"I left home at 16", he said, "and I started my real education musically, moving from group to group, furthering my knowledge of the blues and of other music which had weight and was worth listening to".
+Plant abandoned training as a chartered accountant after only two weeks to attend college in an effort to gain more GCE passes and to become part of the Midlands blues scene.
+"I left home at 16," he said, "and I started my real education musically, moving from group to group, furthering my knowledge of the blues and of other music which had weight and was worth listening to."

 Plant's early blues influences included Johnson, Bukka White, Skip James, Jerry Miller, and Sleepy John Estes.
-Plant had various jobs while pursuing his music career, one of which was working for the major British construction company Wimpey in Birmingham in 1967 laying tarmac on roads.
-He also worked at Woolworth's in Halesowen town for a short period of time.
+Plant had various jobs while pursuing his music career, one of which was working for the major construction company Wimpey in Birmingham in 1967, laying tarmac on roads.
+He also worked at Woolworths in Halesowen town for a short period of time.
 He cut three obscure singles on CBS Records and sang with a variety of bands, including the Crawling King Snakes, which brought him into contact with drummer John Bonham.
 They both went on to play in the Band of Joy, merging blues with newer psychedelic trends.